 Scores indicate the efficiency of a particular home compared to other homes.
 The U.S. Department of Energy has determined that a typical existing (resale) home scores 130 on the HERS index and a standard new home scores 100.

-With the energy efficient features we include in every home we build, regardless of size, our homes regularly score in the 60’s!
+That's why every home we build is HERS rated.
+And by using the energy efficient features we include in every home, regardless of size, our homes regularly score in the 60's.

-This means that our homes are over 60% more efficient than existing homes and over 30% more efficient than standard new homes!
+This means that our homes are over 60% more efficient than existing homes and over 30% more efficient than standard new homes.
 And it translates to significant energy cost savings for our homeowners.
-In larger homes, annual savings often exceed more than $2,000.